flybywiresim/docs/docs/02-pilot-documentation/fbw-features/throttle-calibration.md

-# Throttle Calibration FlyByWire A32NX
+# Throttle Calibration

 !!! warning "Please Note"
-    Throttle Calibration is only required and available when using the [Development Version](fbw-versions.md#version-overview)
+    Throttle Calibration is only required and available when using the [Development Version](../../01-a32nx-mod/fbw-versions.md#version-overview)

 This guide will help you setting up your throttles for use with the FlyByWire A32NX.